MaterializeInc/materialize/doc/developer/feature-lifecycle.md

 The goal of Private Preview is to identify and address all of the reasons why the implementation of a feature might not work.
-To do this, the DRI is responsible for getting the feature in front of internal and external testers by posting in the
+To do this, the DRI is responsible for getting the feature in front of relevant internal (e.g. DevEx) and external (e.g. customers) testers.
+It is recommended to kick this off by posting to
-#epd-announce channel.
+#epd-announce and asking for support on identifying testers.
+Customer-facing teams such as field engineering are well-positioned to provide guidance on external testers.
+If you're unsure how to proceed, reach out to your manager for help.

 Testers may raise a few different classes of issues:
 [value, usability, feasibility, and viability](https://www.svpg.com/four-big-risks/).